MassDotMoney/nested-ledger-plugin/README.md

 The emulating page should display a Nested NFT transfer transaction.

-More information on the [speculos doc page](https://speculos.ledger.com/user/clients.html).
+More information on the [speculos doc page](https://speculos.ledger.com/).

 *Note: You must have previously killed other running speculos terminals.*

 ## Testing by sideloading:

 It is also possible to sideload the plugin into a Nano S (only) by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).
-This must be done on a Linux operating system.
+This must be done on Debian (version 10 "Buster" or later) and Ubuntu (version 18.04 or later).

-*Note: When using a VM remember to reclone in the same folder the [ethereum-app](https://github.com/LedgerHQ/app-ethereum.git), the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk.git) and this repository.*
+*Note: When using a virtual machine remember to reclone in the same folder the [ethereum-app](https://github.com/LedgerHQ/app-ethereum.git), the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk.git) and this repository.*

 Set the path for `BOLOS_SDK` to `<path>/nanos-secure-sdk`.